 2. Low temps

-In my experience, people are hesitant to dab due to a previous negative experience.
+We understand that people can be hesitant to dab due to a previous negative experience.
 People cite chest discomfort, an intense head rush, and harshness all as reasons to choose flowers over concentrates.
 But those effects don’t accurately represent dabbing, at all!
 If dabbing causes you any of those symptoms, it’s likely due to a high temperature dab.
 Taking a dab at too high of a temp actually combusts your concentrates, and that’s certainly not pleasant to inhale!

-Concentrates also possess terpenes.
-Terpenes are organic compounds found within various plants.
+Concentrates also possess terpenes, which are organic compounds found within various plants.
 They occur naturally and are responsible for the flavor and smell of your concentrates.
 High temp dabs combust your concentrates and destroy your terps, thus trading pleasant flavors for harshness.
-Make sure to wait until your nail cools before dabbing to get comfortable hits every time.
-Wait times vary depending on the style nail.
-It will take a bit to get proper temperatures dialed in, but with time you’ll figure out!
+Make sure to wait until your nail cools before dabbing to get comfortable hits all throughout your sesh (wait times depend on the material of your nail).
+It will take some time to get proper temperatures dialed in, but all good things come to those who wait, right?

 Note: want to learn how to do low temp dabs?
-Check our Low-Temp article!
+Check out our Low-Temp article!

 3. Gloves, or hands off!